Skip to main content

 • Verify the defendant’s alibi

-• Collect evidence that proves the alleged incident did not happen or that the defendant is not the guilty party
+• Collect evidence proving the alleged incident did not happen or that the defendant is not guilty.

 • Inform you about your legal rights